Franklin-Griffin/Web-Crawl-Parser/README.md

 # Parse Crawl
-A file that takes a .wat file as input and outputs a sites.csv file for nodes, and a links.csv file for relationships.
+A program that takes a .wat file as input and outputs a sites.csv file for nodes, and a links.csv file for relationships.

 The csv files can then be imported to Neo4j.